 Because many people first approach their psychological type via the MBTI, there is a understandable tendency to consider the MBTI result as the "correct" assessment and to dismiss any inconsistent result as simply "wrong".

 In practice, Watchword Type correlates only moderately with MBTI type.
-This is most likely because it taps into rather different psychological processes.This is discussed in my book Self-Discovery the Jungian Way but, briefly explained:
+This is most likely because it taps into rather different psychological processes.This is discussed in Michael Daniels' book Self-Discovery the Jungian Way but, briefly explained:

 Because of their different methodological and interpretive approaches, you should not expect Watchword Type to be identical with MBTI type.
 While there is usually some commonality, sometimes the differences are very marked.